aharden/ansible-vagrant/README.md

 `vagrant up` and `vagrant ssh` into your virtual Ansible development environment.

-After VM has been created, you can run `vagrant provision` to adjust the running configuration when required.
+After the Ansible management VM has been created, you can run `vagrant provision` to adjust the running configuration when required.
 It's recommended to run `vagrant provision` every time the VM is resumed after creation.
 (See below.)

 ## Adjust